product-os/transformer-template/README.md

 # Transformer template

-This is a template repository to create your own Transformer.
+This is a template repository to copy&paste from, when you create your own Transformer.

+⚠️ After using this template you must create a PR in your new repo to get the type into the system.
+The version of your Transformer will start with `0.x.y` unless your first PR will have a `Change-type: major` footer.

 If you want to learn more about Transformers, there are
 * [the spec](https://docs.google.com/document/d/1zd3pX9Q_4kXGEnnATNdUmBBRS9R_BZB6JZoKguwX8Vk)